12 Things to Do in New York in October

 Book your tickets for the Botanical Garden

-5. See the amazing Niagara Falls
+5. Discover the incredible Niagara Falls

 Niagara Falls|©caraban25